asfadmin/Discovery-asf-data-search-manual/markdown-docs/asf_search/ASFProduct.md

 - `shapely.geometry.point.Point` object describing the centroid of the product

 <!-- Will have more than geojson export; add this when other output options available -->

+### <span style="color: #236192; font-size: 20px;">remotezip()</span>

+Returns a configured RemoteZip object, which allows downloading selected parts of a product's zip archive.
+For more information on how to use remotezip with asf-search, see [the an example in the asf-search's jupyter notebook](https://github.com/asfadmin/Discovery-asf_search/blob/master/examples/5-Download.ipynb).
+For more information on the open-source remotezip package, https://github.com/gtsystem/python-remotezip.

+**args:**
+- `session` _ASFSession_: An authenticated _ASFSession_ object that will be used to download the product
+-
+**returns:**

+- `remotezip.RemoteZip` object authenticated with the passed _ASFSession_ object